YOUR ROUTE ACROSS THE BATTLEFIELD

 Will I get to ride on Last Stand Hill?

 The Monument at Last Stand Hill is out of bounds to riders.
 It is a pedestrian area and we do not ride horseback to it.
-You are welcome to visit the area yourself on foot before or after your ride.
+You are welcome to visit the area yourself on foot before or after your ride, and you should definitely take time to visit the Indian Memorial while you are there.